iswahyud/react-native-vlc-rtsp/README.md

 ## Android
-Should work without any specific settings, but make sure your RN project has installed library `react-native-slider`.
+Should work without any specific settings, but make sure your RN project has installed library `@react-native-community/slider`.

 ## iOS Setup